Chris Pappas (Neighbours): Relationship with Aidan Foster

 Morley took a break from Neighbours in mid-2012, which led the writers to improvise an on-screen break up for Aidan and Chris.
 The break up occurs after Aidan learns Chris has not told his parents that they are in a relationship.
 Mason said that Chris is fine with his friends knowing about his relationship, but it is different story when it comes to his parents.
 His father has not always made things easy for him in the past, so he does not give him and his mother a chance to get to know Aidan.
-When Chris' parents throw him a birthday party at Lassiters Lake, he decides not to invite Aidan.
-However, Aidan learns about the party from Andrew and he feels "hurt and humiliated" by Chris' actions, so he ends their relationship.
+When Chris's parents throw him a birthday party at Lassiters Lake, he decides not to invite Aidan.
+However, Aidan learns about the party from Andrew and he feels "hurt and humiliated" by Chris's actions, so he ends their relationship.
 Mason said, "That's when the gravity of the situation hits Chris, and he's left in shock.
 He thinks, 'How did it come to this?'.
 Things really seemed to be falling into place with Aidan."
 Chris then learns that his parents would have accepted the relationship and he realises that he has lost Aidan due to an assumption.

 Chris and Aidan get back together, but after a few weeks, Chris breaks up with Aidan for good.
 Chris ends the relationship over Aidan's dishonesty.
 Chris learns that he has agreed to keep Andrew's epilepsy diagnosis a secret and he has also been suspended from the hospital.
 When Aidan gets into a fight and hides it, Chris becomes "exasperated enough" to break up with him.
 Mason said Chris still loved Aidan, so it was tough on them both.
 Aidan makes a "desperate suggestion" that they move in together, but Chris realises that it would be a bad idea.
 Mason stated, "Chris is a pretty happy-go-lucky guy, so I don't think he'll be wallowing in self-pity for long."
 He added that he would miss Morley, as he had enjoyed working with him during the storyline.